 When PowerPoint is using a SuperTheme with size variants, the Slide Size button works in a different way than normal.
 Inside of actually resizing the slide, it calls the associated size variant.
 If there is no variant for the chosen size, then PowerPoint resizes as usual.
 When you change the slide size to a smaller canvas, PowerPoint will ask whether you want to Maximise or Ensure Fit (Don’t Scale or Scale on a Mac).
 In a SuperTheme where you are switching to a supported size variant, it doesn’t matter which you choose, because PowerPoint won’t actually be resizing the slides.
 It just applies a variant theme.

 SuperThemes are intended for use with PowerPoint 2013 and 2016.
 They can be used with earlier versions, but there will only be access to the primary theme.
 This is normally set to Widescreen, so a user of older software should switch the slide size from the default 4:3 10″ x 7.5″ format.

-For a custom SuperTheme, you can supply separate themes for each design and size variant.
+For a custom SuperTheme, you can supply separate themes or templates for each design and size variant.
 Each design variant can be completely independant, using different font or color themes, if needed.
 Multiply the number of designs by the number of sizes to know how many theme to supply.
 The downloadable SuperTheme above uses 2 designs in 3 sizes, so 6 themes went into its making.